YGZWQZD/LAMDA-SSL/docs/README.md

 >> - sparsification_kwargs: Dictionary containing the parameters for sparsification.
 >> - exact: Whether to accurately calculate the diffusion matrix.

-### Semi_sklearn.Transform.Mixup
+### LAMDA_SSL.Transform.Mixup
-> CLASS Semi_sklearn.Transform.Mixup(alpha)
+> CLASS LAMDA_SSL.Transform.Mixup(alpha)
 >> Parameter:
 >> - alpha: The parameter of the beta distribution.

-### Semi_sklearn.Transform.ToImage
+### LAMDA_SSL.Transform.ToImage
-> CLASS Semi_sklearn.Transform.ToImage()
+> CLASS LAMDA_SSL.Transform.ToImage()

-### Semi_sklearn.Transform.ImageToTensor
+### LAMDA_SSL.Transform.ImageToTensor
-> CLASS Semi_sklearn.Transform.ImageToTensor()
+> CLASS LAMDA_SSL.Transform.ImageToTensor()

-### Semi_sklearn.Transform.ToTensor
+### LAMDA_SSL.Transform.ToTensor
-> CLASS Semi_sklearn.Transform.ToTensor()
+> CLASS LAMDA_SSL.Transform.ToTensor()

 # FAQ
-1. What is the difference of interfaces between Semi-sklearn and the semi-supervised learning module of sklearn?
+1. What is the difference of interfaces between LAMDA-SSL and the semi-supervised learning module of sklearn?

 The fit() method of sklearn generally has two items, X and y.
 The label y corresponding to the unlabeled X is represented by -1.
 But in many binary classification tasks, -1 represents a negative class, which is easy to conflict.
-So the fit() method of Semi-sklearn has three inputs of X, y and unlabeled_X.
+So the fit() method of LAMDA-SSL has three inputs of X, y and unlabeled_X.

 2. How to understand the DeepModelMixin module?